-Considering Arrests and Conviction Records in Employment DecisionsAdded by Hawley Troxell in Employment Law, News on April 30, 2013
+Considering Arrests and Conviction Records in Employment DecisionsAdded by Hawley Troxell in Articles & Publications, Employment Law on April 30, 2013

 Implementing an effective hiring process is critical to the success of any business.
 Traditionally, background checks have been a core component of such a process.
 The Equal Employment Opportunity Commission (EEOC), the federal agency responsible for administration of federal anti-discrimination laws, has issued new enforcement guidance regarding the use of arrests and convictions in the hiring process.
 This newsletter will summarize the EEOC’s guidelines and offer some suggestions for employers to reduce the risk of employment related claims.